 Acquired brain injuries occur at the cellular level.
 An example of this is a tumor or a stroke that puts pressure on the brain.

 How Do Brain Injuries Affect Vision?

-A brain injury can affect your vision in a number of ways.
-Some symptoms appear rapidly, while some may take awhile to become known.
+A brain injury can affect your vision in several ways.
+Some symptoms appear rapidly, while some may take a while to become known.

 Signs and symptoms of a brain injury include:

 - Changes in vision—blurriness or fuzziness, double vision, and loss of visual field Difficulties with eye movement